mederic/enhanced-adb/README.md

 ## Usage

 Just use adb the same way you were using it until now.
-If several devices are attached. a prompt will ask you to choose a target.
+If several devices are attached, a prompt will ask you to choose a target.
 If needed, you can still bypass that selection using our good ol' `adb -s <identifier>` argument.

 ## Options